-The challenging with adding Claire to a list of classic girl names is similar to the problems of Katherine.
+The challenge with adding Claire to a list of classic girl names is similar to the problems of Katherine.
 Over time, we’ve spelled it Clare, and sometimes even Clair.
 The Latinate Clara also qualifies as classic.
 But at the moment, Claire stands closest to the top of the charts.
 It feels as sleek and modern as Sloane or Quinn, but has long fallen on the feminine side of the name divide.
 Credit to the thirteenth century Saint Clare – Chiara in Italian – of Assisi, who popularized the name and helped it spread throughout Europe.
 Lots of names include the sound, from elaborations like Clarissa to modern word name options, like Clarity.

 Eleanor sounds smart and capable, thanks to former First Lady Eleanor Roosevelt.
 But it’s romantic, too, as in Eleanor of Aquitaine.
 With nicknames galore, Eleanor exemplifies one of the best qualifies of classic names: they’re shapeshifters, difficult to pigeonhole, easy to grow with your child.
 Jane Austen used the alternate spelling Elinor for her Sense and Sensibility heroine.
 While both versions have history, as well as notable bearers, it’s the ‘ea’ spelling that has always come out on top in the US.

 Few girls’ names have ranked in or near the US Top 25 every year since data was first recorded in 1880.
 Elizabeth is one of the very few.
 It’s among the first names to come to mind whenever classic girl names are mentioned, an enduring choice worn by queens – including the current Queen of England, Elizabeth II, as well as movie stars (Liz Taylor) and world-changing women (Elizabeth Cady Stanton).
 In every decade, there’s at least one famous Elizabeth that comes to mind.
 With plenty of nicknames to consider, you could name every women in your family Elizabeth and you’d never be confused.